ESMValGroup/ESMValCore/doc/contributing.rst

 When you make a pull request, adherence to the Python development best practices is checked in two ways:

 #.
-As part of the unit tests, flake8_ is run by
+As part of the unit tests, flake8_ and mypy_ are run by
    `CircleCI <https://app.circleci.com/pipelines/github/ESMValGroup/ESMValCore>`_,
    see the section on Tests_ for more information.
 #. `Codacy <https://app.codacy.com/gh/ESMValGroup/ESMValCore/pullRequests>`_